Denchyaknow/GitSite_Dencho/content/projects/experiments/2022/PhysicsBasedProceduralAnimations02.md

 commentable: true
 draft: false
 private: false # hide page in search results
-tags: ["Experiment", "Contract", "InverseKinematics", "Animation", "Physics", "Unity", "CorruptedRealms"]
+tags: ["Contract", "InverseKinematics", "Animation", "Physics", "Unity", "CorruptedRealms"]
-categories: ["2022"] # display at the top of a page alongside a page’s metadata
+categories: ["Experiments", "2022"] # display at the top of a page alongside a page’s metadata
 featured: false # a page can be displayed in the Featured block on the homepage.
 This is useful for sticky, announcement blog posts or selected publications etc.
 ---